 In 2012, Broadus was one of thirteen transgender delegates and the first Black transgender delegate to the Democratic National Convention and was appointed to the Rules Committee.
 He has also served on the DC Mayor's LGBT Advisory Task Force Committee and was also a founding member of the Transgender Law and Policy Institute, the first think tank of its kind.

-Dr. Kemi DaSilva-Ibru is a specialist obstetrician and gynaecologist with a master's in public health from Johns Hopkins University and is currently obtaining her PhD in gender-based violence from the London School of Hygiene and Tropical Medicine in the UK.
-Her unmitigated passion for women's rights led her to found Women at Risk International Foundation (WARIF) in Nigeria.
-The foundation addresses the prevalence of rape and gender-based violence through intervention and treatment for girls and women and by providing effective preventive measures.
+Kemi DaSilva-Ibru is a specialist obstetrician and gynaecologist with a master's in public health from Johns Hopkins University.
+She is currently obtaining her PhD in gender-based violence from the London School of Hygiene and Tropical Medicine in the UK.
+Her unmitigated passion for women's rights and protection led her to found Women at Risk International Foundation (WARIF) in Nigeria.
+The foundation addresses the prevalence of rape and gender-based violence through intervention and treatment for girls and women and by providing effective educational and community-based initiatives.

 DaSilva-Ibru has been recognized with several awards, including Leading ladies Africa "100 Most Inspiring Women in Nigeria" in 2018, recognition by the British Council in Nigeria and Her Network's 2019 "Woman of the Year in Advocacy."
-In 2020, she was recognised as a CNN COVID Heroes and Newsmakers (African Edition).
+In 2020, she was recognized as one of the CNN COVID Heroes and Newsmakers.

 Discovering a love of heights at an early age, Adie Delaney immersed herself in the circus arts.
 She directs a community circus program, teaches consent with a sexual harm prevention perspective and is a multidisciplinary artist.
 She's traveled the world as a circus artist since 2006 and has been based in Tasmania since 2015.
 There she founded the Circus Studio as a platform to engage and empower young people to initiate long-term, dramatic cultural changes and help others tap into their potential to achieve the seemingly impossible.

 Elizabeth Diller is a partner at Diller Scofidio + Renfro, an interdisciplinary design studio based in New York.
-The practice established its identity through self-generated conceptual art and architecture installations before reaching international prominence with large-scale cultural and civic projects, including the High Line and the transformation of the Lincoln Center for Performing Arts.
+The practice established its identity through self-generated conceptual art and architecture installations before reaching international prominence with large-scale cultural and civic projects, including the High Line (designed in collaboration with James Corner Field Operations and Piet Oudolf) and the transformation of the Lincoln Center for Performing Arts.
 The studio's work continues to address the changing role of institutions and the future of cities.

 Alongside partner Ricardo Scofidio, Diller has been recognized with the first MacArthur Foundation fellowship awarded in the field of architecture.
 She's the only architect to have been twice featured on TIME Magazine's "100 Most Influential People" list, having been included in both 2009 and 2018.
-She is currently designing the London Centre for Music, a new permanent home for the London Symphony Orchestra; a Collection and Research Centre for the Victoria & Albert Museum; and the Hungary Museum of Transport in Budapest.
+She is designing multiple projects in Europe including the Hungary Museum of Transport in Budapest and a Collection and Research Centre for the Victoria & Albert Museum, currently under construction.
+She is a professor of architectural design at Princeton University.

 Jamila Gordon was born in a tiny village in the hinterland of Somalia, where drought and hunger were ever-present threats.
 Civil war brought her to Australia, where she learned English and fell in love with technology.
 She went on to become a global executive with IBM and group chief information officer of Qantas Airways and CIMIC, before deciding to launch Lumachain, a technology platform that uses artificial intelligence to connect the broken links in global food supply chains, while also helping keep workers safe.

-Activist and social entrepreneur María Teresa Kumar is dedicated to helping educate and empower a new generation of Latinx voters, and passionate about creating a more robust and inclusive democracy within the United States.
-She is the founding president of Voto Latino, the country's leading Latinx voter registration and advocacy organization, which reaches an audience of 20 million people on social media, has registered one million voters since its inception (including 550,000 this cycle), and will mobilize 3.7 million voters this year.
+Activist and social entrepreneur María Teresa Kumar is dedicated to helping educate and empower a new generation of Latinx voters and passionate about creating a more robust and inclusive democracy within the United States.
+She is the founding president of Voto Latino, the country's leading Latinx voter registration and advocacy organization, which reaches an audience of 20 million people on social media, has registered one million voters since its inception and mobilized 3.7 million voters in 2020.

-Named by Fast Company as among the 100 Creative Minds, Kumar was featured as among the 10 most influential women in DC in Elle Magazine, while Hispanic Executive named her among the 10 most influential Latinos.
+Named by Fast Company as among the 100 Creative Minds, Kumar was featured as one of the 10 most influential women in DC in Elle Magazine, while Hispanic Executive named her among the 10 most influential Latinos.
 She is a graduate of Harvard's Kennedy School and UC Davis.

 Kumar serves on the boards of EMILY's List and the World Economic Forum's Global Shapers.
 She is a World Economic Forum Young Global Leader and a Council on Foreign Relations Life Member.
 She also served as a legislative staffer for the Democratic Caucus Chairman.